 It is also known as demand charges than the common usage and supply charges.
 The tariff is possible when the demand to use much equipment at a specific time is high.

 Your bill shows if you support renewable energy such as solar, wind or biomass.
 But when part of your energy comes from it, apparently, you’ll need to pay extra for it.

 There are instances when you have solar panels connected or receiving government-based solar feed-in tariffs.
 If this is the case, then your bill details any amount from this plan as credits and pays back to your bills.

 Usage Comparison and History

-The electricity usage comparison and history show a graph or table comparing your bill to other households.
-It shows how much kWh per day should a family consume with a member of one, two and more in your area.
+The electricity usage comparison and history show a graph or table comparing your energy bill to other households.
+It shows how much kWh per day a family should consume with a member of one, two and more in your area.
 Also, some retailers provide information on how your energy usage changes over time.

 The first contact detail in your bill is from your retailers or the company that bills you for electricity usage.
 Meanwhile, the retailers add the energy distributor’s phone number as ‘fault and emergencies’.

 It’s because distributors own the poles and wires where you are connected.
 Also, you can contact them in case of electrical faults and emergencies in those properties. h

 The payment information is usually on the footer of the bill and self-explanatory.
 Your retailers adapt a different mode of payments such as direct debit, mailing your payment, and paying using a credit card or BPAY through phone or internet.